rcmesquita/rcmesquita.github.io/_pages/about.md

 ---

 Welcome to my academic website!
-My research is focused on developing and combining optical instrumentation, computational methods, and biophysical modeling for functional neuroimaging, with emphasis on functional near-infrared spectroscopy (fNIRS) and imaging techniques.
-I am particularly interested in developing better instrumentation for assessing neurophysiological quantities such as cerebral blood flow and oxygen consumption, and  utilising these fNIRS-based techniques to better understand brain function from an integrative perspective.
-Some of the key areas I specialize in include: clinical applications of functional NIRS and diffuse correlation spectroscopy (DCS); brain connectivity and its complexity; biophysical modelling of neurovascular coupling.
+My research focuses on developing and combining optical instrumentation, computational methods, and biophysical modeling to explore tissue physiology, with emphasis on functional near-infrared spectroscopy (fNIRS) and related techniques.
+I am particularly interested in improving instrumentation for assessing neurophysiological parameters (such as cerebral blood flow and oxygen consumption) and utilising these fNIRS-based techniques to better investigate brain function from an integrative perspective.

-I am open to collaboration and welcome inquiries from students and fellow researchers who want to pursue a deep understanding on these topics.
-Feel free to contact me to discuss research opportunities, collaborations, or any questions you may have.
+Some key areas of expertise include clinical applications of fNIRS and diffuse correlation spectroscopy (DCS), brain connectivity and its underlying complexity, and the biophysical modelling of neurovascular coupling.
+I am always open to collaboration and welcome inquiries from students, researchers, and colleagues interested in these topics.
+Please feel free to reach out to discuss research opportunities, potential collaborations, or any questions you may have.

 * List of the most recent [research articles](https://rcmesquita.github.io/publications/) published over the years.